-These new galleries deliver a compelling narrative for the North.
+These galleries deliver a compelling narrative for the North.
 Presented are documentary works from expedition artists, along with Romantic landscapes by 19th and 20th century painters, and works by contemporary artists for whom landscape is a place in transition, at risk and altered by man.

 The Rasmuson Wing expands the amount of space dedicated to the museum’s collection from 3,000 to 25,000-square-feet.
-Combined, these spaces will put on view approximately 200 works from the permanent collection.
+Combined, these spaces put on view approximately 200 works from the permanent collection.

 Interested in more Northern art and culture?